-Across the educational and dyslexia world, students are told that they should be given Orton-Gillingham teaching, but many people are confused by the term.
+Educational and dyslexia experts tell parents that dyslexic children should be given Orton-Gillingham teaching, but many people are confused by the term.
 They don’t realize that Orton-Gillingham refers to a style of teaching, rather than a specific class.

 Orton-Gillingham: What You Need to Know

-The Orton-Gillingham approach was developed based upon work from Samuel Orton and Anna Gillingham, back in in the early 20th century.
+The Orton-Gillingham approach was developed based upon work from Samuel Orton and Anna Gillingham, back in the early 20th century.
 It’s been in use for over 80 years.
-Orton and Gillingham devised a program that directly and systematically teaches dyslexic children to connect sounds to letters, and then to build up to phonics, and then words over time.
+Orton and Gillingham devised a program that directly and systematically teaches dyslexic children to connect sounds to letters.
+The OG program is methodical and structured, building up to phonics, and then words over time.

-Orton-Gillingham was the first teaching method using different channels at the same time.
+Orton-Gillingham was the first teaching method to teach through different channels at the same time.
 Students hear, see, touch, and make movements in order to learn.
 This multisensory learning approach helps dyslexic students visualize, link sounds to a symbol, and remember.

 What Does the Orton-Gillingham Approach Look Like?

 As the parent of a dyslexic child, you’re probably familiar with how difficult it is for your child to memorize.
-Linking sounds to letters and words is very difficult, so the Orton-Gillingham instruction also uses the following techniques:
+Linking sounds to letters and words is one of the most difficult skills for dyslexic students, so the Orton-Gillingham instruction also uses the following techniques:

-Direct and Explicit: Rules and patterns are taught very clearly and directly.
+Direct and Explicit: OG teaches rules and patterns clearly and directly.

-Systematic and Structured: All new knowledge is presented in the same way.
-The child follows a set of steps in order to learn.
+Systematic and Structured: OG presents new knowledge in a consistent, structured fashion.
+Students follow a set of steps in order to learn.

-Sequential and Cumulative: The pathway to learning is laid out in advance, and children are taught first simple, then more complex rules and information.
+Sequential and Cumulative: OG lays the pathway to learning out in advance.
+OG first teaches simple, and then more complex rules and information.

-Multisensory: The program brings information in through as many different senses as possible.
-If a child has problems with memory or learning, this type of parallel multi-sensory learning helps to get information into memory.
+Multisensory: OG techniques introduce information through as many different senses as possible.
+If a student has problems with memory or learning, this type of parallel multi-sensory learning helps to get information into memory.

-Individualized: The program is fit to the individual student’s abilities and learning speed.
-They need to develop full automaticity before moving to the next step.
+Individualized: OG programs are fit to each individual student’s abilities and learning speed.
+Students must learn facts until they become automatic, before moving to the next step.